aws-samples/cilium-service-mesh-on-eks/README.md

 Sample output

-Refresh the page and notice that the vendors list somestimes shows `ABC.com` and sometimes both `ABC.com` and `XYZ.com`.
-This is because the product data is persisted in the Product Catalog microservice and the vendor information is persisted in the Catalog Detail microservice.
-When you add a product to the list, Product Catalog microservice sends a request to one of the Catalog Detail  persists a random vendor information data
+Refresh the page and notice that the vendors list sometimes shows `ABC.com` only and some other times both `ABC.com` and `XYZ.com`.
+This is because the product data is persisted in the `Product Catalog` microservice and the vendor information is persisted in the `Catalog Detail` microservice.
+When you add a product to the list, the randomized vendor information for the product you added gets persisted on one of the `catalogdetail` pods.
+Either `catalogdetail-...` pod which is part of `catalogdetail` deployment or `catalogdetail2-...` pod which is part of the `catalogdetail2` deployment.

 ### Step X - Deploy Traffic Shifting Policy (CiliumEnvoyConfig)